fluential/telegram-tor-proxy/README.md

 This docker-compose setup will expose a Telegram over Tor Anonymizing Proxy via SOCK5 proxy chaining feature of a an excellent [mtg:2](https://github.com/9seconds/mtg/tree/v2) alongside with Faketls and so on.
 There is no adtag support.

 It will allow you to originate on telegram servers from one of the tor exit nodes.
-Be nice because telegram does not run tor hidden services so you are at mercy from tor exit nodes.
+Be nice because telegram does not run tor hidden services so you are at mercy of tor exit node operators.

 ## Features